 Calhoun Community College provides environmental and programmatic access for persons with documented disabilities as defined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Any student or employee who desires information about or assistance in arranging needed services for a disabling condition should contact the Disability Services Coordinator.
+Any student or employee who desires information about or assistance in arranging needed services for a disabling condition should contact the Director of Services for Special Student Populations.
+The office is located on the second floor of the Chasteen Student Center.